NICTA/scoobi/README.md

 located at the input directory.
 In this situation, because the input data are simple text files, we can use the `fromTextFile` method that takes our input directory as an argument and returns a `DList[String]` object.
-Here our `DList` object is a distributed collection where each collection element is a line from the input data and it's assigned to `lines`.
+Here our `DList` object is a distributed collection where each collection element is a line from the input data and is assigned to `lines`.

 The second task is to compute a `DList` of word counts given all the lines of text from our input data.
 This is implemented in four steps: